Skip to content

 Wide FUT Scar repair

-Wide scarring can occur after a follicular unit transplant (FUT) but can be remedied by again using the FUE procedure or with scalp micropigmentation.
+Wide scarring can occur after a follicular unit transplant (FUT), but it can be remedied by repeating the FUE procedure or using scalp micropigmentation.
 The replaced hair helps cover the worst of the scarring, while a hair tattoo helps blend it in, disguising any remaining scar tissue.
 To find out if you’re eligible for a hair transplant scar repair, please visit our page.

 Book a consultation

-If you are unhappy with your hair transplant, Treatment Rooms London offers a wide range of corrective techniques that can help disguise and remedy any bad transplants or unsatisfactory results.
-Our procedures are safe, and effective, and can help you achieve the look you want.
+If you are unhappy with your hair transplant, Treatment Rooms London offers a range of corrective techniques to help disguise and remedy any unsatisfactory results or poor transplants.
+Our procedures are safe and effective, helping you achieve the look you want.

 Book your consultation with Treatment Rooms London today.